longwood564/Robot2021/README.md

 #### Writing Javadoc Descriptions
 For consistency, the most important takeaway of this section is to **omit phrases like "This class _" or "This method _"**.
 This helps keep documentation from going on too long, and ensures consistency.

-When writing a Javadoc description, if the item *does* something, start it with "<verb>s".
+When writing a Javadoc description, if the item *does* something, start it with the verb.
 For example, here's a method which sets a value:
 ```java
 /**
  * Sets the speed that the robot drives at.